Tips for Inserting Zippers Next To Welt Cord

 Tip #5

 Are you a visual learner?
-Take a look at this YouTube video I made so you can see how I like to insert an invisible zipper next to welt cord.
+Look at this YouTube video I made to see how I like to insert an invisible zipper next to the welt cord.
 Watch the video to get the idea.
-And then you can start and stop the video as you sew your invisible zipper next to welt cord. https://youtu.be/I9zBE-y7BVk
+Then, you can start and stop the video as you sew your invisible zipper next to the welt cord. https://youtu.be/I9zBE-y7BVk

-For more online information for adding zippers to your projects, check out my on-demand Zippers in Pillows course which includes 6 video tutorials for different types of zippers for you to try.
+For more online information on adding zippers to your projects, check out my on-demand Easy Zippers course, which includes 6 video tutorials for different types of zippers for you to try.

 Tip #6

 Are you a hands-on, watch the instructor kind of learner, be sure to watch for my next Zipper Techniques, hands-on workshop coming up soon.
-If you want to be the dates to this workshop, be sure to Email me
+If you want to be on the dates for this workshop, be sure to Email me

-If you know someone who would benefit from reading this, please feel free to share it with them.
+If you know someone who would benefit from reading this, please share it with them.
 Thanks!